-We recognise the widespread use of personal devices makes it essential that schools take steps to ensure mobile phones and devices, including wearable or "smart" technologies like health or fitness trackers (some of which are capable of taking and storing digital images), are used responsibly at school and it is essential that pupil use of their devices does not impede teaching, learning and good order in classrooms.
-Staff will be given clear boundaries on professional use and these are set out in the staff Code of Conduct.
+We recognise the widespread use of personal devices makes it essential that schools take steps to ensure mobile phones and devices, including wearable or "smart" technologies like health or fitness trackers, are used responsibly at school and it is essential that pupil use of their devices does not impede teaching, learning and good order in classrooms.
+Staff will be given clear boundaries on professional use.